ghelman/timelord/README.md

 At the end of the week, export your data in Excel and upload it or copy-paste it into your corporate time tracking solution.

+# Build

+The project is build using Maven:
+`mvn package`

+The OSX Bundle is built using the Oracle Bundler Ant Task:
+`ant bundle`

 # Downloads

 The latest release is available in releases: